microsoft/AcademicContent/Workshop/1. Introduction/Introduction HOL.md

 1. In the VM, double-click one of the browser shortcuts on the desktop to start the browser of your choice — for example, Google Chrome or Microsoft Edge.

-1. In the private browsing window, navigate to the Microsoft account sign-up page at [https://signup.live.com](https://signup.live.com/).
+1. In the browser window, navigate to the Microsoft account sign-up page at [https://signup.live.com](https://signup.live.com/).

     ![Creating a new Microsoft account](Images/new-microsoft-account.png)